agron-gojcaj/IntrusionDetection/README.md

-# 🚨 Intrusion Detection System (IDS) using PyTorch

-This project implements a deep learning-based Intrusion Detection System (IDS) using the **NSL-KDD dataset**, a widely used benchmark for evaluating intrusion detection models.
+🚨 Intrusion Detection System (IDS) using PyTorch & Scikit-learn This project implements an Intrusion Detection System (IDS) using the NSL-KDD dataset, a benchmark dataset for evaluating network-based intrusion detection models.
+The system combines both deep learning (PyTorch) and machine learning (scikit-learn) models for comparative analysis.

-The model is trained to classify network connections as either **normal** or **malicious (attack)** using a **binary classification** approach with **PyTorch**.

----

-## 📁 Dataset
+📁 Dataset

-The project uses the `kdd_train.csv` and `kdd_test.csv` versions of the NSL-KDD dataset, with 42 features including both numeric and categorical attributes.
+The project uses the processed kdd_train.csv and kdd_test.csv versions of the NSL-KDD dataset, containing 42 features per instance (both numerical and categorical).

-- Download the original dataset from [NSL-KDD Repository](https://www.unb.ca/cic/datasets/nsl.html) or use the included CSV files.

----

-## 🧠 Model Overview

-The model is a **feedforward neural network** with:
+Target variable: normal (label 0) or attack (label 1)

+Categorical features are label-encoded

+Features are scaled using MinMaxScaler

+🔗 Original dataset available from the NSL-KDD Repository

+🧠 Models Included
+1. SimpleNN (PyTorch)
+Feedforward neural network:

-- Input Layer (41 features)
+Input layer (41 features)

-- Two Hidden Layers with ReLU activation and Dropout
+Two hidden layers with ReLU activation and Dropout

-- Output Layer with Sigmoid activation (for binary classification)
+Output layer with Sigmoid activation for binary classification

----
+2. Random Forest Classifier (Scikit-learn) Ensemble-based traditional classifier

+Handles both categorical and numerical data

+Fast and accurate for tabular data

+3. Support Vector Machine (SVM) (Scikit-learn) Kernel-based classifier

+Trained on a subset of the dataset due to computational cost

+Effective in high-dimensional spaces

+📊 Evaluation Metrics
+For each model, the following metrics are computed:

+Accuracy

+Precision

+Recall

+F1-Score

+Bar plots are generated to visually compare model performance across these metrics.

 ## 🧪 Requirements